I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 Tarot Kings: Heads of the Royal Household

 Each suit in tarot represents one aspect of the human experience.
 The suit begins with the powerful Ace and proceeds upwards to the four 'people' cards, the Courts.
 The head of the court is the King.
-Kings represent the pinnacle of achievement in their suit.
-They are not perfect beings, by any means, but they have learned their life-lessons, from whispers of potential, through challenges and ultimately completion to embody the wholeness of their suit.
+Kings represent the pinnacle of achievement in their particular suit.
+They are not perfect beings, by any means, but they have learned their life lessons, from whispers of potential, through challenges, and ultimately completion to embody the wholeness of their suit.

 This article is an in-depth look at the King of Cups.

 The Rider-Waite King of Cups sits on a throne, surrounded by quite choppy water.
 To his right, we can see a leaping fish; to his right, a ship with bright red sails is coming into view.
 It is unclear whether the throne is floating or is placed on a plinth that is sunk deep into the ocean.
 The throne is quite plain with a small amount of carving.
 The King of Cups is turned very slightly to the left.
 He wears a light blue robe and light green and red cloak.
 He holds an unembellished gold chalice in his right hand and a scepter in his left.

 When the King of Cups appears in a tarot reading, it can often represent a real person—a gentle, intuitive, and kindly one, or it can mean that the seeker needs to take on some of the characteristics of the King of Cups in order to deal with their current situation.
 Sometimes, it may point towards the seeker themselves, or perhaps another person who has a lot of influence over the seeker.